camillehe1992/on-demand-job-in-aws-batch/README.md

 ├── main.tf           # The reference of modules
 ├── outputs.tf        # The outputs of Terraform resources
 ├── terraform
-│   ├── dev           # Environment specified variables
+│   ├── environments           # Environment specified variables
 │   └── modules       # Terraform modules
-├── variables.tf      # Terraform input variables that shoudl be passed to the arch module └── versions.tf       # Defines the versions of Terraform and provides
+├── variables.tf      # Terraform input variables that should be passed to the arch module └── versions.tf       # Defines the versions of Terraform and providers
 ```

 ## Deploy/Destory Terraform Infrastructure